 Welcome from the Director

-Thank you for visiting the University of Alabama at Birmingham Division of Otolaryngology, Head and Neck Surgery webpage.
+Thank you for visiting the University of Alabama at Birmingham Department of Otolaryngology, Head and Neck Surgery webpage.
 I hope you will find the content within helpful as we seek to provide information to our patients and to the academic community about our research, education, and clinical activities.
-Our Division is currently ranked in the top 40 by US News and World Report.
+Our Department is currently ranked in the top 40 by US News and World Report.

 As the only accredited post-graduate residency program for otolaryngology in the state of Alabama, we proudly strive to prepare the future leaders of the field.
 Over the course of their rotations in Head and Neck Oncology, General Otolaryngology, Otology, the Veterans Administration Medical Center, and Birmingham Children's Hospital, residents amass an impressive amount of operative experience as they develop into fully independent clinicians.
 Required to engage in level-appropriate research each year, our residents are frequently presenters at national meetings and published in our specialty's leading journals.
 Additionally, we offer fellowship positions in Head and Neck Oncology/Microvascular Reconstruction and Pediatric Otolaryngology.

-Our Division is dedicated to excellence in research.
-Our Division supports basic research in head and neck squamous cell carcinoma cancer and rhinology/cystic fibrosis.
-The Division's basic science laboratories have over a million dollars in NIH grant funding and additional funding from other sources.
-The Division also has numerous clinical trials to provide the latest treatments available to our patients.
+Our Department is dedicated to excellence in research.
+Our Department supports basic research in head and neck squamous cell carcinoma cancer and rhinology/cystic fibrosis.
+The Department's basic science laboratories have over a million dollars in NIH grant funding and additional funding from other sources.
+The Department also has numerous clinical trials to provide the latest treatments available to our patients.

 We hope you enjoy the website and find out why our program here at UAB is ranked among the best in the country.